Hydrus-ai/APIDocs/docs/index.md

 #### Testing Sandbox
 To access the test environment and develop applications with REST inbound and outbound, please contact Hydrus for access.
 It is recommended to use the testing sandbox to ensure your applications integrate smoothly.

-Would you like me to assist with any specific parts of this process or further elaborate on any sections?